<img height="1" width="1" src="https://www.facebook.com/tr?id=568307677050997&amp;ev=PageView%20%20%20%20%20%20%20%20%20%20%20%20%20&amp;noscript=1">

 Topics: Home Buyers, Tips

-Founded in 1733 by British philanthropist and Parliament Member Gen. James Edward Oglethorpe, Savannah earned the nickname of “America’s First Planned City” due to its comprehensive urban planning design featuring a gridded network of streets, neighborhoods, and parks.
+Founded in 1733 by British philanthropist and Parliament Member Gen. James Edward Oglethorpe, Savannah earned the nickname of “America’s First Planned City” due to its comprehensive urban design featuring a gridded network of streets, neighborhoods, and parks.
 Also known for its Southern hospitality, Savannah’s other moniker is “Hostess City of the South.”

-Its proximity to Atlantic Ocean beaches, easy access to coastal islands, the historic Savannah Riverfront, and other popular tourist destinations undoubtedly led to Savannah being designated one of “The Top 10 Cities in the United States” by Travel + Leisure magazine.
+Its proximity to Atlantic Ocean beaches, easy access to coastal islands, historic Savannah Riverfront, and other popular tourist destinations led to Savannah being designated one of “15 Excellent Places to Travel in The U.S.” by MSN Travel.

 Learn more about the top 10 places to live in and around Savannah, along with their respective benefits, features, and more.